ortus-docs/coldbox-docs/testing/integration_testing/index.md

 * For each action in your event handler, create a `test{action}` method
 * Execution of the event is done via the `execute()` method, which returns a request context object
 * Most verifications and assertions are done via the contents of the request context object (request collections)

+The creation of your test case based off the inherited BaseTestCase class will give you the ability to test your applications without the need of a browser to trigger the application startup routines, configuration and finally execution of your event.
+A key point here is that your test CFC has the machinery to talk to ANY ColdBox application in the same server only.
+By default it connects to the / or root of your server to look for the application.
+We have several annotations you can add to the test CFC component tag that alters this behavior: